 Remember:

 - Breast cancer is not an emergency!
-Do not rush into anything.
+Don't rush into anything.

 - You have enough time for a thorough investigation!
 Do not make any hasty decisions.